 Red Bull and GoPro

-For their part, Red Bull receives equity in GoPro during the partnership, while GoPro got the exclusive provider rights for point-of-view imaging technology at all of Red Bull’s productions and events.
+For their part, Red Bull receives equity in GoPro during the brand partnership, while GoPro got the exclusive provider rights for point-of-view imaging technology at all of Red Bull’s productions and events.

-This partnership followed in the wake of probably their best-known brand collaboration, 2014’s Stratos event, shown during that year’s Super Bowl.
+This brand partnership followed in the wake of probably their best-known brand collaboration, 2014’s Stratos event, shown during that year’s Super Bowl.
 Audiences saw renowned skydiver and daredevil Felix Baumgartner’s triple record-breaking jump from 24 miles above the earth.

 The whole jump was caught with a crystal-clear first-person shot from the pod door hovering above the earth right through to Felix’s safe landing.
 Probably not great if you’re afraid of heights, but this 30 second video was an exhilarating experience to watch as it almost made you feel like you were falling with him.

 Both brands put out an image of excitement, high energy, and adventure.
 It made perfect sense for them to team up on the ultimate thrill ride that was the Stratos jump.
 What makes even more sense is that this led to a long-term brand partnership for both companies, as much of their values and public image are well-aligned.